JaySandoz/ProductDescriptions/scripts/DescriptionUpdate.md

 1. Clone this repository to your local machine.
 2. Install the required Python packages: `pip install -r requirements.txt`
+3. Move the descriptions.py file into the ProductDescriptions directory.

 ## Configuration